emilianvrd/Maneuvers/Archtype feats.md

 ### Unarmored fighter
 You dislike the bulk of armor and therefore have trained to fight unarmored.

 While unarmorered, you gain a +1 circumstance bonus to AC.
-If you have proficiency in light armor, the circumstance bonus increases to +2, or to +3, if you also have proficiency in heavy armor.
+If you have proficiency in light armor, the circumstance bonus +increases to +2, or to +3, if you also have proficiency in heavy armor.
 You also gain a +2 circumstance bonus to reflex saves while unarmored.

+### Wizard
+You are an versatile student of the arcane arts, using your mastery of magic to cast powerful and devastating spells.

+Your studies have granted you greater flexibility with your spells.
+When you Perform a Flourish with the Spell trait that can be used three times per day, you can choose to instead expend a use of a different Flourish with the Spell trait that can be used three times per day.

+In addition, once per day, you can Perform a Flourish with the spell trait that can be used three times per day without expending a use of the Flourish.